 - Kompressor: techno typeface

 - Lexicon Gothic: newspaper and magazine type family, created in 2000.
 Renamed Lexon Gothic.

 - Libcziowes: based on the oldest lettering found in Bohemia, on a gravestone in Libceves dating from 1591

 - LidoSTF (2001, free): a redrawn Times with lots of individuality, yet still a newspaper typeface

 - Lokal Script (2009): a large hand-printed letter family.

 - ITC Malstock (1996-1997), a condensed film poster face.

 - Metron (2004, a digital version by F. Storm and Marek Pistora after a huge sans design from 1973 by Jiri Rathousky, which was commissioned by the Transport Company of the Capital City of Prague in 1970 to be used in the information system of the Prague Metro.
-In 1986, the metro started using Helvetica): this face is eminently readable!
+In 1986, the metro started using Helvetica): this typeface is eminently readable!

 - Modell: techno